Clicky

 how to match a green suit and a white dress shirt

 White dress shirts are the quickest way to dress up a suit.
-It must be crisp and fit very well to elevate your suit to the next level.
+It must be crisp and fit very well to truly elevate your suit.

 Your white dress shirt will stand out, especially against a darker suit color, so you want it to be in excellent condition.